bigmlcom/bigml-java/README.md

 ## Running the Tests

-There is available a test suite using [Cucumber](http://cukes.info/), you may want to run it by execute:
+There is a test suite using [Cucumber](http://cukes.info/) available, you may want to run it by execute:

 ```bash